 The presence or suspected presence of all reportable diseases, infections, and conditions are required to be reported to the appropriate local health department.
 The "appropriate local health department" means:

-- orthe local health department that has jurisdiction where an individual who has a disease or condition that is required to be reported resides
+- the local health department that has jurisdiction where an individual who has a disease or condition that is required to be reported resides or

 - the local health department of the county in which your service facility is located.

 In some counties, the local health department where your facility is located desires to have all reports routed through them.
 Please contact your local health department for further information on the mechanism of reporting for your agency.

 Sec.
 333.5111 (1) b - Requirements for reporting communicable and serious communicable diseases

 - R 325.173 - Administrative rules detailing the reporting of communicable and serious communicable diseases

 - Sec.
 33.9207 - Establishment of the Michigan Childhood Immunization Registry R.325.163 - Administrative rules requiring the reporting of immunizations administered to children to the Department.